andywar65/dj5-starter/README.md

 - User model with profile extension
 - Model translation ready
 - Django Filer ready
-- FlatPages with tinymce editor
+- FlatPages with tinymce editor (start url with "/en/" if language is english, "/it/" if it's italian)
 - Interactive search bar with Hyperscript
 - Styled with Bootstrap 5
 - Some interaction with HTMX, avoiding full page reload